Here are some of the Best Coconut Varieties in India you might not be aware of! Keep on reading and pick the best one to grow!

 11. Chandra Shankara

 A cross between West Coast Tall and Chowghat Orange Dwarf.
 This variety has a yield of 100-115 coconuts per tree every year.
-It is suitable for cultivation in Tamil Nadu, Kerala, Karnataka.
-This variety has 68% oil content and does well in places with good management and ideal conditions.
-This hybrid was also first introduced by CPCRI, Kerala in 1991.
+It is suitable for cultivation in Tamil Nadu, Kerala, and Karnataka.

 12. Chandra Laksha